luis22d/Raven-Silent-Miner/README.md

 ## Overview

 ZapCore RAT is a powerful, feature-rich remote administration tool designed for seamless system control through encrypted socket connections.
-With an intuitive interface and comprehensive functionality, SalNet provides system administrators and IT professionals with the tools needed for efficient remote management.
+With an intuitive interface and comprehensive functionality, ZapCore provides system administrators and IT professionals with the tools needed for efficient remote management.

 ## Key Features